 Water softener vs. water filter

-The minerals water softeners deal with are not harmful, and therefore don’t need to be completely removed, but hard water can cause issues with appliances and pipes as the minerals build up.
-By using the system to soften the water, these minerals are prevented from building up so they don’t cause an issue.
+The minerals water softeners deal with aren’t harmful, so they don’t need to be completely removed, but hard water can cause issues with appliances and pipes as the minerals build up.
+By using a system to soften the water, you can prevent these minerals from building up so they don’t cause an issue.

 Filters, on the other hand, remove particles.
-Some filtration systems include a water-softening step, and some filtration may remove hard water minerals anyway.
-If you are looking to remove chemicals and particles, only a filtration system will work.
+Some filtration systems include a water-softening step, and some may remove hard water minerals anyway.
+If you’re looking to remove chemicals and particles, only a filtration system will work.